How Police Use An Emergency Light

 Travel to a Call

-A police officer has the freedom to use an emergency light whenever he or she needs to follow a police call.
+A police officer has the freedom to use an emergency warning light whenever he or she needs to follow a police call.
 Many may already know this as one of the more traditional uses of emergency lights.
 For example, the officer will turn on his or her emergency lights in order to weave through traffic.
 It may be extremely important for that police officer to arrive at his or her destination as soon as possible.
 A police officer may also use emergency lights in order to gain the attention of a driver who has disobeyed traffic laws.
 The officer must convince the driver to pull over to the side of the road.